-However, the PRDOH reserves the faculty to authorize, in its sole discretion, the granting of Program benefits to any Applicant, only when exceptional circumstances not contemplated in these guidelines justify it.
+However, the PRDOH reserves the faculty to authorize, at its sole discretion, the granting of Program benefits to any Applicant, only when exceptional circumstances not contemplated in these guidelines justify it.
 Such faculty will be exercised on a case-by-case basis in compliance with local, state, and federal requirements.
-PRDOH is in not way obligated to grant the Program benefits in said cases.
+PRDOH is not obligated to grant the Program benefits in said cases.